 I don’t have the same feeling about your son.
 The most likely use he would have for it would be to give it to his fiancé.
 It may be beautiful, and the price is right, but honestly, what bride wants to wear a loser ring?
 (I know that sounds harsh, but I know the way brides think.)
 No, if your only child is a boy, I’d go with one of the options above.

 If you’ve read this far, you’re smart enough not to do this, but I have to say it anyway.
 You can pitch that ring, giving up its value in a pique of anger, or depression, or twisted desire to “put this whole mess” behind you.
 Or better still, you can spend money to throw it away and buy a coffin for your ring.
 Yeah, you read that right.
 Hey, as long as there are idiots, there will be people glad to sell things to idiots.

 Your favorite movie notwithstanding, only a fool would throw a valuable diamond ring away.
 It’s not romantic, or evidence of your purity, or the last noble statement of farewell for a painful chapter of your life.
 It’s just a mistake.
 If you’re bound and determined to pitch that ring, don’t just throw it away.
 Take advantage of the Divorceinfo.com No-Cost Ring Disposal Service.
 Place it in a #10 envelope (heck, any envelope, I’m not particular), and mail it to me.
-I’ll make you a romantic videotape of me throwing it off the deck of my house, and I’ll make sure the tape doesn’t show that my beloved is waiting to catch it and save it for our daughter.
+I’ll make you a romantic videotape of me throwing it off the dam into the pond at our farm, and I’ll make sure the tape doesn’t show that my beloved is waiting to catch it and save it for our daughter.